GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Model memory: 5.42 GB

-We see that in this case it occupies even more than quantized to 2 bits, 4.52 GB.
+We see that in this case it even takes up more space than quantized to 2 bits, 4.52 GB.

 We make the inference and see how long it takes